chocolatechimpcookie/cfc_vacantlots_bid/notes/newbid.md

   - There's this bug in mobile where if you brush the side bar away, the header creates line breaks
   - resolve?
   - reject?
+  - ON mobile, clicking markers does not open info window